thosgood/this-weeks-finds/markdown/101-151/week136.md

 > = 1~f~.

-A morphism in Q is defined to be the obvious thing: a morphism f: M\to M' of ω-magmas and a morphism f: C\to C' of strict-ω categories, strictly preserving all the structure in sight.
+A morphism in Q is defined to be the obvious thing: a morphism f: M\to M' of $\omega$-magmas and a morphism f: C\to C' of strict-ω categories, strictly preserving all the structure in sight.

 Okay, now we define a functor